Mellody Farm Nature Preserve

 At this preserve citizen scientists monitor frog and butterfly populations.
 For information on our monitoring opportunities or to volunteer click here.

-The entrance to Mellody Farm Nature Preserve is located at the south west corner of Deerpath and Waukegan.
-Entrance is a dirt road 200 yards south of the intersection.
+The entrance to Mellody Farm Nature Preserve is located at the south west corner of Deerpath and Waukegan Road (350 North Waukegan Road).
+Entrance is 200 yards south of the intersection at the Conservation Campus sign.

 Lockhart Family Nature Center History